Creating and Running a VitePress Project with ServBay

 5

-Entering Development Mode
+Start Development Mode

-Start the VitePress Dev Server
+Run the VitePress Development Server

 /Applications/ServBay/www/servbay-vitepress-app

-.
-Start the dev server on a specified port (e.g., 8585):bashnpm run docs:dev -- --port 8585
+on Windows).
+Start the dev server and specify a port (e.g., 8585).bashnpm run docs:dev -- --port 8585

 1Or with Yarn: